snakemode/ably-space-game/README.md

 The API returns the `status` of the game by calling the function `game.status()` - this contains a unique Id that the client will use on subsequent interactions.

-When the player clicks on an element, the `sendState` function in the client calls a second API:
+When the player clicks on an element, the `sendState` function in the GameClient calls a second API:

 ```js
 app.post("/games/:gameId", (request, response) => {